Opinion: Anti-Temer Protests Show Brazilians Oblivious to Real Problems and Their Role in It | The Rio Times | Brazil News

 RIO DE JANEIRO, BRAZIL – I’ve rarely been as depressed about Brazil’s future as I was watching the giant Brazil-wide protests May 30th against Brazilian President Michel Temer.

-On the surface at least, the rallies were a popular call for the removal a obviously corrupt president and damned good reason to forego a quiet Sunday for an angry march.
+On the surface at least, the rallies were a popular call for the removal of an obviously corrupt president and a damned good reason to forego a quiet Sunday for an angry march.

 The outrage at Temer follows the Supreme Court’s release of recordings, evidence in the country’s expanding Lava Jato, or “Car Wash” graft probe.